Jeni Snell

 Anka reinscribes the Eastern Bloc architecture, street signs, shop fronts and military paraphernalia of her past in Warsaw onto found packaging such as paper bags and champagne boxes collected in London.
 Her delicate line drawings and cardboard architectural models combine unlikely sites and sources; communist and consumerist, private and public, past and present, memory and archive.

-Both artists will also be producing a limited edition screenprint print to coincide with the show, made and published by the Jealous Print Studio.
+Both artists will also be producing a limited edition screen print to coincide with the show, made and published by the Jealous Print Studio.

 MIRUS